GYNECOMASTIA (ENLARGED MALE BREASTS)

 Gynecomastia correction is a safe surgery.
 Complications are not that common.
 Some of the complications that can be seen include,

 - Infection.
 It is uncommon.
-In order to reduce the incidence of infection we perform the surgery under antibiotics.
-In case of the presence of any locus of infection like folliculitis detected before the operation, we usually postpone the surgery until the skin infection has resolved.
+To reduce the incidence of infection we perform the surgery under antibiotics.
+In case of the presence of any locus of infection like folliculitis (boil) detected near the site of surgery, we postpone the surgery until the skin infection has resolved.

 - Collections.
-This refers to accumulation of fluids at the operated site.
+This refers to the accumulation of fluids at the operated site.
 This is less common when we perform the surgery under local anesthesia.
 Reducing physical activity during the initial days and placement of a drain help reduce the incidence of collections.
-In case of presence of a collection, or hematoma we manage it in three different ways.
-This depends upon the appearance.
+In case an individual develops a collection, it is managed depending on the severity.
 Small collections are treated without any intervention.
 They settle by themselves.
-In the presence of significant collections of about 10 ml or more we do a needle and syringe evacuation after 2 weeks.
+In the presence of collections of about 10 ml or more, we perform a needle and syringe evacuation after 2 weeks.
 In case an individual has a large hematoma, we evacuate by taking the individual back to the operation theatre.
-These events are not that common.
+Such events are uncommon.

 - Prominent scars.
 The scars associated with gynecomastia surgery are usually well tolerated.
-They may be associated with pigment (color) abnormalities and small unevenness during the initial days after surgery.
+They may be associated with pigment (color) abnormalities and small unevenness during the early postoperative period.
 These settle well in a few months.
-Some individuals tend to have an intrinsic prominent scarring tendency.
+Some individuals tend to get prominent scars.
 They would require additional care in the postoperative period with the help of silicone sheets.
 We do not consider hypertrophic scarring tendency as a contraindication for gynecomastia surgery.

 What are the other operative plans used during gynecomastia correction?